Ryan-B1yth/hr-application/README.md

   - To see updates to the program covering checks on email inputs, auto age complete using birthdates rather than explicit age inputs.

 - Site owner goals
-  - To create a simple to use, easy to navigate program that would allow a theoretical company to process employees into a list external from the program and store data neccessary for regular company buisness needs.
+  - To create a simple to use, easy to navigate program that would allow a theoretical company to process employees into a list external from the program and store data necessary for regular company business needs.

 ## Features

 ### Existing features
 - User input at every step to walk the user through how the program operates without them having to write any complicated lines of text/code.

-- Preset salary brackets for 3 levels of seniority, and the option to input a different amount manually.
+- Pre-set salary brackets for 3 levels of seniority, and the option to input a different amount manually.

 - Two levels of employee location, basic and specific.
 Using the ALL command, a user can find an employee's number and use that to locate their specific information to delete or modify.

-### Features to be implimented
+### Features to be implemented

-- Email verification that will only add the inputed data into the sytem if it contains an '@' symbol and a '.com'.
+- Email verification that will only add the inputted data into the system if it contains an '@' symbol and a '.com'.

 ## Languages Used